-For instance, it matched Chrome Sparks “I’ll Be Wait For Sadness Comes Along” with the The Kinks “Wait Till The Summer Comes Along”; it paired Golden Haze “Wild Nothing” with Bear Hands “Golden”.
+For instance, it matched Chrome Sparks “I’ll Be Wait For Sadness Comes Along” with The Kinks’ “Wait Till The Summer Comes Along”; it paired Golden Haze “Wild Nothing” with Bear Hands “Golden”.
 There were dozens this way.
 The audio fingerprinting it seems is not being used here at all or it would know right away it’s not the same song.

 I think some of these things are to be expected.
-After all, DJs record collections contain upfront, unreleased material, one-offs, vinyl rips, mash-ups, DJ tools, acappellas and generally obscure songs that would I’m sure challenge any software.
+After all, DJs record collections contain upfront, unreleased material, one-offs, vinyl rips, mash-ups, DJ tools, acappella and generally obscure songs that would I’m sure challenge any software.

 You wouldn’t expect 100% accuracy here.
 But I’d rather the software held its hands up and said “sorry, no idea” than guess so badly.
 Luckily, if your finger slips or you’re being gung-ho, there is an Undo, but I ask again – where’s the promised audio fingerprinting?